 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fairfield Bay is worth considering.

-Fairfield Bay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fairfield Bay does not have a public transit system used by locals to get to and from work.

 The per capita income in Fairfield Bay in 2022 was $43,530, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,120 for a family of four.
 However, Fairfield Bay contains both very wealthy and poor people as well.